Dance Programme 2015-2016

 MAKE YOUR MOVE PROJECT

-We launched our MAKE YOUR MOVE PROJECT in September 2015 for families at Brisbane Park Infants and Love Barrow Families.
+We piloted our MAKE YOUR MOVE PROJECT in September 2015 for families at Brisbane Park Infants and Love Barrow Families.
 The project is funded by People’s Health Trust and offers an inspiring programme of weekly dance classes and family events.
+Our next phase will develop the successful elements of this project for a further year.

 SUPER SECRET FLASHMOB